mohsen12999/bookworm/README.md

 ## TODO

+-   [ ] order of chapter - change order
 -   [ ] change theme [dark/light]
 -   [ ] change font and color
 -   [ ] autocomplete for input in subject and genre